-The examinations must either be taken at AJR or offsite with a proctor secured by the student and approved by the Academic Dean.
+The examinations must either be taken at AJR or offsite on Zoom with a proctor secured by AJR.
 Each of these exams, including parts of the same subject matter, may be taken separately.
+If you are interested in taking a comprehensive exam, please contact Rabbi Matthew Goldstone (mgoldstone@ajr.edu)